- Our Attorneys

 Multiple Record-Setting Verdicts Family firm that treats clients like family

 Walking as a means of transportation can be a great way to get around.
 It can save you money and time, and allow you to sneak some exercise into your day.
 Yet, it can also be dangerous.
 Across the United States, pedestrian fatalities are increasing faster than any other traffic-related fatality.
 Data collected by the Governors Highway Safety Association (GHSA) shows that since 2009, pedestrian deaths have increased by 53%, while all other traffic-related fatalities have increased by a mere 2%.
-In 2019 In 2020, 6,516 pedestrians were killed across the US in pedestrian accidents, and around 55,000 pedestrians were injured, according to data collected by the NHTSA.
+In 2020, 6,516 pedestrians were killed across the US in pedestrian accidents, and around 55,000 pedestrians were injured, according to data collected by the NHTSA.
 That boils down to one pedestrian death every 81 minutes.
 Factors such as driver inattention, distraction, speeding, and unsafe roads all contribute to putting pedestrians at such a high risk.

 Pedestrians here in Connecticut are at risk as well.
 Between 2017-2021, there was a total of 5,620 pedestrian injuries and 254 fatal injuries.